-The AAR for portable toilet and vault type waste is calculated as follows: AAR = minimum crop nitrogen requirement (lbs./acre/year) 0.0052 (lbs./gallon)
+The AAR for portable toilet and vault type waste is calculated as follows:

+AAR = minimum crop nitrogen requirement (lbs./acre/year) 0.0052 (lbs./gallon)

-64 acres of the Site would be used to grow a mixture of grazing grass.
-The nitrogen requirement for grass is 75 pounds per acre per year based on a conservative yield expectation at the Site (Fertilizer Guidelines for Montana Crops, 2005; EPA, 1993).
-For the grass crop, the resulting AAR for septage is 14,423 gallons per acre per year, which is equal to less than 5/8th inches of liquid applied annually per acre.
-For comparison, the average annual precipitation in Fergus County is 16 inches per year.
+Of the 634 available acres for land application, only 145 acres of Site #1 would be used to grow wheat / barley.
+Of the combined 413.5 acres available for Site's #2 and #3, only 395 acres would be used for land application, and would be rotated to produce wheat / barley.
+The AAR is calculated for wheat as wheat has higher nitrogen requirements.
+The nitrogen requirement for wheat is 99 pounds per acre per year based on a conservative yield expectation at the Site (Fertilizer Guidelines for Montana Crops, 2005; EPA, 1993).
+For the wheat field crop, the resulting AAR for septage is 19,038 gallons per acre per year, which is less than 3/4 inches of liquid applied annually per acre.
+For comparison, the average annual precipitation in the Three Forks area is 13 inches per year.

-Land application of septage at the AAR is alternated annually between separate parcels to allow for agronomic crop uptake of the applied nitrogen.
+Land application of septage at the AAR would be alternated annually between separate parcels to allow for agronomic crop uptake of the applied nitrogen.
 Plants can utilize nitrogen available from the septage if the volume of septage applied each year does not exceed the AAR.
 When land application is rotated, one parcel is used every year.
 For example, if 100 acres are proposed for land application, 50 acres would be used one year and the other 50 acres would be used similarly the next year.
-In this case, DC would rotate the Site's acreage each year.
+In this case, SCE would rotate between all three parcels.
 The residual soil nutrient levels at each parcel would vary over time.
 DEQ may periodically monitor the soil for nutrient content to determine compliance with the AAR.

-Based on these calculations, the Robert & Amanda Peck property could treat the proposed volume of waste without exceeding the Site AAR each year.
+Based on these calculations, the Darrel Flikkema / LeFebre Ranches properties could treat the proposed volume of waste without exceeding the Site AAR.

-3. AFFECTED ENVIRONMENT AND ENVIRONMENTAL CONSEQUENCES BY RESOURCE 3.1 LOCATION DESCRIPTION AND ANALYSIS AREA
+3. AFFECTED ENVIRONMENT AND ENVIRONMENTAL CONSEQUENCES BY RESOURCE

+3.1 LOCATION DESCRIPTION AND ANALYSIS AREA